NHS services for new parents

 You can contact your GP at any time, whether it's for you or your child.

 If you move, register with a new GP close to you as soon as possible.

 If your baby is not yet registered with a GP but needs to see one, you can receive emergency treatment from any GP surgery.

 How your health visitor can help

 A health visitor will usually visit you at home for the first time around 10 days after your baby is born.
 Until then you'll be cared for by local midwives.

 A health visitor is a qualified nurse or midwife who has had extra training.
 They're there to help you, your family and your new baby stay healthy.

 Your health visitor can visit you at home, or you can see them at your child health clinic, GP surgery or health centre, depending on where they're based.

 They may also be able to put you in touch with groups where you can meet other parents.

 Child health clinics

 You can also talk about any problems to do with your child, but if your child is ill and likely to need treatment, see your GP.

-Some child health clinics also run mother and baby, parent and toddler, breastfeeding, and peer support groups.
+Some child health clinics also run parent and baby, breastfeeding, and peer support groups.

 Local authority services

 Sure Start children's centres provide family health and support services, early learning, and full-day or temporary care for children from birth to 5 years.

 They also provide advice and information for parents on a range of issues, from parenting to training and employment opportunities.
 Some have special services for young parents.

-Family Information Service’s (FIS) aims to help you support your children by providing information for parents.
+Family Information Service (FIS) aims to help you support your children by providing information for parents.

 Each FIS has close links with children's centres, Jobcentre Plus, schools, careers advisers, youth clubs and libraries.

-They offer information about local childcare services and availability, and can help you if you need childcare for a child with a disability or special needs.
+They offer information about local childcare services and availability, and can help if you need childcare for a child with a disability or special needs.

 Local advice centres